SylvainCorlay/xwidgets/docs/source/custom.rst

 ======================================================

-Properties of xobjects are automatically synchronized with the counterpart front-end object.
+Properties of xobjects are automatically synchronized with the counterpart front-end widget model.
 The synchronization involves the serialization and deserialization of the modified properties.

 Standard case: JSON serialization of properties